-Those making the day to day decisions at the Buena Vista Roastery are Joel and Laurie, and the staff that roast, package product, sell and deliver product and do our bookkeeping
+Those making the day-to-day decisions at the Buena Vista Roastery are Joel and Laurie, the staff, and the roasters, all whom package product, sell and deliver product and do our bookkeeping.

 The money available to us to conduct business appropriately is in the bank, derived from sales of coffees, teas, chocolates, baked goods and other products, available through loans and credit, and through outside investment

 Our resources to carry out sound business practices within a healthy working environment include the equipment needed to roast, bag and deliver product, green coffees, our vendors and suppliers, the people and money, organic and Fair Trade inspectors and certifiers, our rented space and the landlords, our customers, our licensees, community members, community events, the Town of Buena Vista, SCAA and other coffee organizations.